Previous Post: Upper Mustang-Phu Valley Traverse Via Saribung La: Pre-Trip Planning and Preparation.

-The alternative to the twenty-five-minute flight up to Jomsom is a gruesome nine-hour journey by jeep on mostly unpaved road from Beni on up.
+The alternative to the twenty-five-minute flight up to Jomsom is a gruesome nine-hour journey by jeep on a mostly unpaved road from Beni on up.
 While flights later in the day are sometimes cancelled because of wind issues up in Jomsom, our early morning departure left without a delay.
 Whew!
-It would mean that much more time at the other end of the road to do the easy walk up to Kagbeni and some time to explore the village instead of spending it getting jostled in a jeep or being delayed for an hour or two by a road construction crew.
+It would mean much more time at the other end of the road to do the easy walk up to Kagbeni and some time to explore the village instead of spending it getting jostled in a jeep or being delayed for an hour or two by a road construction crew.

 Jomsom serves as the Mustang district’s administrative center.
-(It gets its name from the Tibetan dzong sam which literally means “new fort”.
+(It gets its name from the Tibetan dzong sam, which means “new fort”.
 It has a number of different spellings in English.)
-Other than Manang on the other side of Thorung La, it has the only airstrip in the region.
+Besides Manang on the other side of Thorung La, it has the only airstrip in the region.

 We landed before 9:00 a.m.
-While I didn’t manage to get a right side window it didn’t matter anyway.
+While I didn’t manage to get a right-side window, it didn’t matter anyway.
 Haze and very dirty plane windows meant that there was little to see or to snap photos of.
 I contented myself with looking at the road down below as it snaked its way up the Kali Gandaki valley, said to be the world’s deepest gorge thanks to the 7000- and 8000-meter mountains on either side.
 Later in the day at Kagbeni, I would chat for a few minutes with a solo traveller from Winnipeg who had done the bus journey up to Jomsom two days earlier.
-He said he was definitely spending the U.S.$125. for the return flight to Pokhara!
+He said he was definitely spending U.S.$ 125. for the return flight to Pokhara!